AlexanderMac/http-request-builder/README.md

 */
 ```

-This package builds a plain model from an object, which generates another [package](https://github.com/AlexanderMac/http-request-parser) (parses a plain http request, and creates an object model for it).
+This package builds HTTP request message from an object model, which generates another [package](https://github.com/AlexanderMac/http-request-parser) (parses HTTP request message, and creates an object model for it).

 ## License
 This code available under the MIT License.